hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/CAN.md

 ---
 *Controller Area Network (CAN)* is a serial, half-duplex, asynchronous, message-oriented and `N:N` (i.e., `Master:Slave`) *L2*-protocol.

-It is usually employed in the automotive industry.
+It is usually employed in the automotive industry, specified in [1].
 ### Acronyms
 ---
 * `RTR` - Remote Transmission Request